To speed gig workers’ unemployment claims, Washington state asks companies for tightly held income data

 Since the novel coronavirus outbreak spread to Washington state, ride-hailing drivers have reported huge losses of income as ridership plummeted.
 They’ve found themselves caught between shifting policies from the companies and a complicated state unemployment system not designed for this growing category of workers.

-In March, Congress passed the Coronavirus Aid, Relief and Economic Security Act, which provides federal Pandemic Unemployment Assistance for workers who are not eligible for unemployment benefits under state law.
+In March, Congress passed the Coronavirus Aid, Relief, and Economic Security Act, which provides federal Pandemic Unemployment Assistance for workers who are not eligible for unemployment benefits under state law.
 ESD spokesperson Nick Demerice declined to say how many workers might be eligible under the new rules.

 However, most gig workers don’t have an easy way to provide the state with the wage and other information needed to process an unemployment claim.